mydaytrip/partner-api/source/includes/trip-api.md

 Property           | Type                                          | Description
 ------------------ | --------------------------------------------- | -----------
 bookingId          | string                                        | Id of the booking to cancel.
-Taken from [/book](#book-endpoint) endpoint response. pickUpAddressNote  | string                                        | Pick up address or a note describing the pick up point.
-Optional. dropOffAddressNote | string                                        | Drop off address or a note describing the drop off point.
-Optional. customerNote       | string                                        | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                        | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail)   | Optional.
+Taken from [/book](#book-endpoint) endpoint response. pickUpAddressNote  | string                                        | Pickup address or a note describing the pickup point.
+Optional. dropOffAddressNote | string                                        | Dropoff address or a note describing the dropoff point.
+Optional. customerNote       | string                                        | Optional note for the driver not related to pickup or dropoff. flightNumber       | string                                        | Optional flight number in case this is an airport pickup. passengerDetails   | list of [PassengerDetail](#passengerdetail)   | Optional.
 List of passengers that will go on this trip.
 For trips with "Private" type the number of passengers must be below or equal to `maxPassengers` of the `vehicle` in the trip option.
 For trips with "Shared" type the number of passengers must match the `passengersCount` query parameter from the Search endpoint.
 There must always be exactly one passenger of type "Lead" with contact details filled.
-For passenger of type "Child" you must specify a child seat of proper type offered in the trip option's `availableChildSeatTypes`.
+For passenger of type "Child" you must specify a child seat of proper type offered in the trip option's [availableChildSeatTypes](#tripoption).
 For older children that do not need any child seat use `Adult` passenger type.

 ### Response body